huyvofjh/FptChannelAnalysis/README.md

 - Most videos are under 10 minutes.
 - F Music usually uploads video on Monday, Tuesday and Wednesday.
 - In general the more people who watch the videos the more likes and comments.
-- According to word cloud chart, the main content on this channel is show "Giao Lo Thoi Gian", the songs which is sung live and the channel focuses on producing short videos.
+- According to word cloud chart, the main content on this channel is a show named "Giao Lo Thoi Gian", the songs which is sung live and the channel focuses on producing short videos.

 ![fgiaitri](https://user-images.githubusercontent.com/88859966/211521113-7f55ecb5-6ab0-41e6-bfb8-d1f7aab20a57.jpg)